Scooterpaws

 Cats with suitcases

-I offer 30-minute, 45-minute (client fav), and 60-minute visits.
-You can tailor my schedule to match you and your cat's needs, including kitty's personality, age, health and daily routine.
-It really depends on what suits you both.
+I offer 30, 45 (client favorite) & 60-minute visits.
+You can tailor my schedule to match you and your cat's needs—considering kitty's personality, age, health and daily routine.

 cat with clock